 Another tourist site which deserves attention is the Aquarium, center for popularizing the Black Sea, and the Ecological Park, the first ecological park in the country.

 The Sea Garden of Varna offers multiple entertainment options.
 The central sea baths and the beach are situated below the Sea Garden.
-Various water sports can be practiced on the beach - beach volleyball, surfing, diving, boat trips, jet skiing, etc. Varna is a city which is appropriate for health tourism; and also there are multiple options for practicing hunting and fishing tourism.
+Various water sports can be practiced on the beach - beach volleyball, surfing, diving, boat trips, jet skiing, etc. Varna is a city which is appropriate for health tourism; and also there are multiple options for practising hunting and fishing.